 “Sitting is the new smoking,” says internal medicine specialist Roy Buchinsky, MD.
 “For a long time we have recognized that smoking is connected with many chronic medical conditions.
-But increasing research shows that sitting at a desk all day long can also have serious consequences for your health.
-Research reveals that sitting causes increased inflammation in the body.
-Inflammation is a major factor in many diseases.”
+But increasing research shows that sitting at a desk all day long can also have serious consequences for your health."

-According to the American Institute for Cancer Research (AICR), thousands of cases of breast cancer and colon cancer may be linked to a lack of physical activity.
-More and more, research reveals that sitting for long periods of time increases some key indicators of cancer risk, says AICR, even among people who exercise daily.
-Those indicators include sex hormone levels, insulin resistance, inflammation and body fatness.
+More and more, research reveals that sitting for long periods of time increases some key indicators of cancer risk, the AICR says, even among people who exercise daily.
+Those indicators include sex hormone levels, insulin resistance, inflammation and body fat.

 “Too much sitting around is not healthy, and a lot of it happens at work where so many people are at a desk all day looking at a computer monitor,” Dr. Buchinsky says.
 “One of the drawbacks of technology is that it puts more people into sedentary, passive jobs, as opposed to physically active jobs.”

-However, he says, even people with office jobs needn't be chained to their desk chairs.
+People with office jobs needn't be chained to their desk chairs, Dr. Buchinsky says.

-“Increasingly, people are using standing work stations and treadmill desks to get out of their chairs at least for some part of the day,” Dr. Buchinsky says.
-“There is research from Mayo Clinic that shows that standing for six hours burns an extra 54 calories as opposed to sitting – about the equivalent of a fun-sized candy bar.
-It may not seem like much but it adds up.
-And increased calorie expenditure is only one of the health benefits of standing more.”
+“Increasingly, people are using standing work stations and treadmill desks to get out of their chairs at least for some part of the day,” he says.
+“There is research that shows that standing for six hours burns an extra 54 calories as opposed to sitting – about the equivalent of a fun-sized candy bar."

 “Standing tends to make people more alert and more stimulated compared to slouching in a chair,” he says.
 “Being more mobile around the office can help people to be more engaged and collaborative with other employees.”